-Session 8: Working with Thoughts
+Session 8: Working with thoughts

-Learning Outcomes: To give children the opportunity to think of thoughts in a differ-
+LO: To give children the opportunity to think of thoughts in a different way, and some techniques to distract from difficult thoughts.

-Time Activity Method Resources 5mins Hello and welcome Children give feedback on what mindfulness they have done since last week.
-5mins Thought train Apparently, we have around 70,000 thoughts a day!
+GISCIO instract from difficult thoughts.
+5 mins HELLO AND WELCOME Children give feedback on what mindfulness they have done since last week.
+5 mins THOUGHT TRAIN Apparently, we have around 70,000 thoughts a day!
 Some are just passing through, but some stick and can affect our emotions.
 We may even try to avoid some thoughts.
 But Mindfulness can help unpleasant thoughts go away, by just observing and noticing.
 Like dropping a pebble into a pond, our thought, if we let it, can become bigger and bigger- until we aren't then just having a thought - we are experiencing some real negative emotions!
 If we can imagine our thoughts as being a train.
 They come fast and often, but they also pass by and are gone just as quicklyif we let them!
 When a train is held up, often it is because there has been a tree fall on the line, or a broken connection.
 When considering our thoughts, those hold ups are us clinging on to the negatives.
 If we let them go, the train will be on time!
 Ask children to think of an example and picture the train.

-5mins The poisoned parrot Explain; you are given a parrot.
-However, this parrot is a poisonous parrot.
-It's been trained to be unhelpful to you, it constantly puts you down, criticising you.
-For example, it tells you 'You're rubbish, you're not good enough'.
+5 THE POISONED Explain; you are given a parrot.
+However, this parrot is a Use a toy or mins PARROT poisonous parrot.
+It's been trained to be unhelpful to you, it image of a constantly puts you down, criticising you.
+For example, it tells parrot you 'You're rubbish, you're not good enough'.
 How long would you put up with this abuse before throwing a towel over the cage, or getting rid of the parrot?
 Yet we can often put up with our own thoughts for far too long.
-Use toy or image of a parrot.
 That then affects the way we live our lives - the way be behave towards others, how we are, what we think about others, what we think about the world, and how we think and feel about ourselves.
 But there is an antidote - just notice, but put your focus of attention on something other than that parrot.
 This parrot is poison though, and it won't give up easily, so you'll need to be persistent in your practice!
 Eventually it will get tired of you not responding.
 You'll notice it less and less.
 It might just give up and fly off to wherever poisoned parrots go!
-10mins Thought Distractions Use 'thought distractions hand out' and 'distraction posters' to talk about some ideas of how we can distract ourselves from our thoughts - and let them be just thatthoughts!
-Thought distractions/posters